rvivek/rvivek.github.io/_posts/2017-02-05-beautiful-excuses.md

 The product wasn't shipped on time because the planning didn't take into account the extra buffer and so on..

-Failure is okay & there's no way around it.
+Failure is okay & there's no way around it on the path to success.
 But when polished with a beautiful excuse, it stunts growth.
 The next time you give a beautiful excuse, remember you're not growing.
 And a lack of growth is bad.
 Conversely, identifying the right reason from first principles leads to very interesting findings.